Mary Treasured Jesus in Her Heart. Did You Know God Treasures You the Same Way?

 To buy my book, Beggar’s Bread, go here: https://www.amazon.com/Beggars-Bread-Devotions-Ordinary-Guy/dp/1535457392/ref=sr_1_1?ie=UTF8&qid=1473336800&sr=8-1&keywords=Beggar%27s+Bread

 Before and after Jesus was born, Joseph had some tough decisions to make.
-In our previous post we discussed the decision to flee from Bethlehem to go all the way to Egypt.
-Imagine Joseph and Mary in Egypt, away from friends and family, forced to become refugees in a strange land.
-Then this: “After Herod died, an angel of the Lord appeared in a dream to Joseph in Egypt and said, “Get up, take the child and his mother and go to the land of Israel, for those who were trying to take the child’s life are dead.”
+In yesterday’s post https://bojackson54.com/?p=11820 we discussed the decision to flee from Bethlehem to go all the way to Egypt.
+Imagine Joseph and Mary in Egypt, away from friends and family, trying to figure things out in Bethlehem.
+The census was done, they were free to go back home, and then Herod’s terrorism forced them to become refugees in a strange land.
+So they lived in Egypt (where?
+How?) waiting for a clue or a sign to give them some new direction… Then this: “After Herod died, an angel of the Lord appeared in a dream to Joseph in Egypt and said, “Get up, take the child and his mother and go to the land of Israel, for those who were trying to take the child’s life are dead.”

 “So he got up, took the child and his mother and went to the land of Israel.
 But when he heard that Archelaus was reigning in Judea in place of his father Herod, he was afraid to go there.
 Having been warned in a dream, he withdrew to the district of Galilee, and he went and lived in a town called Nazareth.
 So was fulfilled what was said through the prophets, that he would be called a Nazarene.”
 (Matthew 2:19-23 NIV)